Robust Variational Physics-Informed Neural Networks: Error estimates for RVPINNs

 Therefore, the result \eqref{eq:local_inf_sup} follows from the triangular inequality

 \end{proof} \end{prop} \begin{remark}[Fortin's lemma converse] Following~\cite{ern2016converse}, it can be proved that the converse of Lemma~\ref{lem:fortin} is also valid.
-This could be useful in scenarios where proving the local semi-discrete inf-sup condition is simpler than proving the existence of a Fortin operator. \end{remark} \begin{remark}[Norm for the discrete space] For the sake of simplicity, we assume that the norm for the discrete space $V_M$ coincides with the norm $\|\cdot\|_{V}$, of the space $V$.
+This could be useful in scenarios where proving the local semi-discrete inf-sup condition is simpler than proving the existence of a Fortin operator. {Note that the continuity constant of the Fortin operator is a measure of the loss of stability.
+Ideally, we would like to find a Fortin operator which is indeed an orthogonal projection, i.e., $C_{\Pi}=1$.
+However, the construction of a Fortin operator \cite{nagaraj2017construction} depends upon the formulation, the spaces, and the discretization.
+The construction of local Fortin operators for formulations involving NNs are out of the scope of this article.} \end{remark} \begin{remark}[Norm for the discrete space] For the sake of simplicity, we assume that the norm for the discrete space $V_M$ coincides with the norm $\|\cdot\|_{V}$, of the space $V$.
 However, under certain conditions, it could be convenient to consider a different norm for the space $V_M$ being equivalent to $\|\cdot\|_{V}$.
 For instance, when properties of the discrete test allow obtaining a better inf-sup constant for the local semi-discrete inf-sup condition.
 In such a case, previous results are straightforwardly extended to this scenario. \end{remark}